vatesfr/xen-orchestra/docs/docs/xo5/proxy.md

 4. If you have an available license, it will be automatically bound to your newly deployed proxy.

-## Proxy Remote creation
+## Backup repository through a proxy {#proxy-remote-creation}

-Once a proxy is deployed in your infrastructure, you can create a proxy remote using the remote form.
+Once a proxy is deployed in your infrastructure, you can create a backup repository (BR) handled by that proxy, using the usual form (still labeled _Remotes_ in XO 5).

 ![](https://user-images.githubusercontent.com/21563339/80117316-54529980-8587-11ea-9721-8a1d61293efe.png)
 ![](https://user-images.githubusercontent.com/21563339/80117185-23726480-8587-11ea-8136-50a8d98b4a5a.png)